ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 1. Epic workloads are supported on AIX 7.2 and later.
 You cannot choose AIX 7.1.
 2. Supported storage volume is Tier 1.
 You can change or attach Tier 3 storage volume.
 This leads to performance issues.
-3. Supported machine type is E980.
+3. Supported machine type are E980 or E1080.
 You cannot select S922.
 4. Supported core type is dedicated.
 You can switch to other core type, but it might lead to performance issues.